Hyper-V Shrinking a VHD

-Virtualisation is the way of the future, be it for demos or testing or production systems it is the future, and that means VHD files will be everywhere.
-However VHD files grow and grow and never shrink because of the way they are designed to work.
-For example if you put a 10Gb file on a VHD, it expands the VHD by 10Gb (for the disk) but if you delete a file the space of the VHD isn't reclaimed automatically.
+Virtualization is the way of the future—whether for demos, testing, or production systems—it is the future, and that means VHD files will be everywhere.
+However, VHD files grow and grow but never shrink because of how they’re designed to work.
+For example, if you put a 10GB file on a VHD, it expands the VHD by 10GB (for the disk), but if you delete a file, the space isn’t reclaimed automatically.
+This is fine for production systems (your VHDs live on a SAN with lots of disk—or they should, for a lot of good reasons).
+However, if it’s on your laptop for training, R&D, or sending to customers, being able to reclaim disk space can be valuable, and the advantage is that it can be done manually.
+So let me show you how it’s done in Hyper-V.

-For this post I have a VHD which contains a MSSQL database (MDF and LDF) file on it, the disk space usage on the VHD for the drive looks like this:
+For this post, I have a VHD that contains an MSSQL database (MDF and LDF files).
+The disk space usage on the VHD looks like this:

 image

-So the VHD is supposedly a max of 300Gb and I have never copied that much on to it, and at the moment it contains a simple 53Gb and some change on it.
-The actual VHD file on my laptop looked like this, using a nice 117Gb of real disk space.
-So there is at least 64Gb I could get back!
+So the VHD is supposedly a max of 300GB, and I’ve never copied that much onto it.
+Right now, it contains a simple 53GB (plus some change).
+The actual VHD file on my laptop looks like this, using a whopping 117GB of real disk space.
+So there’s at least 64GB I could get back!

 image

-The first step in shrinking the disk is to defrag it on the virtual machine, as the shrinking process only cleans space from the end of the disk.
-So if you have any data at the end like I did (see below) you'll need to (re)move it.
-Unfortunately as you can see I had an unfortunate "unmovable" piece of data conveniently at he end of the disk.
-Thankfully it turned out to be the LDF file for the SQL database.
+The first step in shrinking the disk is to defrag it inside the virtual machine, as the shrinking process only cleans space from the end of the disk.
+So if you have any data at the end (like I did—see below), you’ll need to remove it.
+Unfortunately, I had an “unmovable” piece of data—conveniently at the end of the disk—turning out to be the LDF file for the SQL database.

 image

-So a quick truncate/empty of the LDF file (don't do that in production, but if you want to know how I did it see here) made it a lot easier to defrag the disk (especially) getting the data at the end freed up.
-Since I didn't have too much free time I skipped the defrag, so just working on the big (now) empty space available before the MDF (blue) file.
+A quick truncate/empty of the LDF file (don’t do this in production) made it easier to defrag the disk—especially freeing up space at the end.
+Since I didn’t have much free time, I skipped the defrag and worked on the now-empty space available before the MDF (blue) file.

 image

-Step two is to shut down the VM, then go to the settings and go to the disk settings and click edit.
-This will bring up the disk edit wizard and the keep the first selected option, Compact.
+Step two: Shut down the VM, go to its settings, and select the disk settings, then click Edit.
+This will bring up the disk edit wizard, where you keep the first option selected: Compact.

 image

-This is very cool because is actually loads the VHD as a disk on host operating system!
-In fact you can browse it and edit it (I would guess, but that may screw the compact up).
+This is very cool—because it actually loads the VHD as a disk in the host operating system!
+In fact, you can browse and edit it (though I’d guess that might screw up the compact operation).
 This is similar to the VHDMount tool in Virtual Server.
-I am not sure how to do it manually in Hyper-V yet, because it would be really cool to be able to do that now.
+I’m not sure how to do this manually in Hyper-V yet, but it would be really cool to be able to do that.

 image

-After some time, let me rephrase that a significant amount of time, which in my case was a 6 odd hours, it finished compacting the VHD file to 60Gb less!
+After some time—let me rephrase that as a significant amount of time, which in my case took over six hours—the process finished, compacting the VHD to 60GB less!

 image